launchql/launchql/FOOTER.md

 ## Credits

-🛠 Built by Constructive — if you like our tools, please checkout and contribute to [our github ⚛️](https://github.com/constructive-io)
+**🛠 Built by the [Constructive](https://constructive.io) team — creators of modular Postgres tooling for secure, composable backends.
+If you like our work, contribute on [GitHub](https://github.com/constructive-io).**

 ## Disclaimer